-This was drawn in 2012 while I was quite depressed.
+This was drawn in 2012 when I was quite depressed.
 I lost my ability to draw while in such a dark place and so I started tracing magazine pictures and then applying India Ink just so I could have a finished product to look at.

 Lazy Answer: Drawing this made me feel accomplished.

 Introspective Answer: The darkness has a way of stealing your energy and your sense of identity.
-Through the simple act of tracing contours of magazine ads, I was able to find myself within the female figures I drew without harshly judging my abilities.
+Through the simple act of tracing the contours of magazine ads, I was able to find myself within the female figures I drew without harshly judging my abilities.
 The black India ink represents the darkness I was trying to overcome.
 The way she wears it confidently was my way of projecting belief in my own resilience to control the darkness.